TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

     *   Greene19
     *   Gillum16
     *   King5Graham +7
-*   President Trump Job ApprovalNBC News/Wall St. Jrnl
+*   California 50th District - Hunter vs. Campa-NajjarKGTV-TV/SurveyUSA
-    *   Approve44
+    *   Hunter47
-    *   Disapprove52Disapprove +8
+    *   Campa-Najjar39Hunter +8
-*   President Trump Job ApprovalNBC News/Wall St. Jrnl
-    *   Approve46
-    *   Disapprove51Disapprove +5

 More Latest Polls In The News

 *   Rep. Adam Schiff: We Should Not Talk About Impeachment Before All The Evidence Is In
-*   Chris Matthews: If Any Wrongdoing Happened With Russia, Trump Organization "Bookkeeper" Weiselberg Knows About It
+*   Chris Matthews: If Any Wrongdoing Happened With Russia, Trump "Bookkeeper" Weiselberg Would Know About It
 *   Trump To "Nasty" Dems: "Get Used To It.
 We Won The Election.
 We're Going To Win Again In 2020."
-*   Jimmy Dore: Instead Of Collusion, Mueller Finds Manafort Didn't Pay Taxes, Cohen Paid A Hooker.
+*   Jimmy Dore: Mueller Finds Manafort Didn't Pay Taxes, Cohen Paid A Hooker.
 "Woo, You Got Em!"
 *   Agnew Attorney: Trump Should Resign If He Has Any Interest In "Saving The Skin" Of His "Children"

 *   Politics